-DBS Checks for Cleaners In Care Homes, Hospitals And Schools
+DBS Cleaner Check In Care Homes, Hospitals And Schools

-Because there is so much variation on the type of work cleaners can do when working in care homes, hospitals and school, there is often confusion over what level of check is needed.
+Because there is so much variation in the types of work cleaners can do when working in care homes, hospitals and schools, there is often confusion over what level of check is needed.

 The level of check all comes down to where and when the cleaner will be working.